googlefonts/googlefonts.github.io/gf-guide/axis-registry.md

   - **Binary, pseudo boolean** (0, 1 but with a range 0.00..1.00)
 Few binary axes have been registered as pseudo boolean behavior with off and on positions but with two or three decimal places allowing a range.
 The difference with a percent (0 to 100) range would be semantical, related to the amplitude of variation that an axis expresses.
 Going from 0 to 1 with decimals could be interpreted as how much of the completeness of a single unity/entity it represents.
 In contrast, the percentage understanding implies the possibility of defining many stops that suggest different concepts within the range.
 <br><br>
 <a href="https://fonts.google.com/knowledge/glossary/fill_axis" target="_blank">Fill</a> is a good example of this axis where the numbers indicate proportion filled, from 0 (no treatment) to 1 (completely filled).
-Another pseudo boolean case Cursive,an axis with the same binary definition of on and off but with an intermediate point "auto" at 0.5 that would add a third behavior option allowing it to change automatically according to another axis that conditions it.
+Another pseudo boolean case <a href="https://fonts.google.com/knowledge/glossary/cursive_axis" target="_blank">Cursive</a>, an axis with the same binary definition of on and off but with an intermediate point "auto" at 0.5 that would add a third behavior option allowing it to change automatically according to another axis that conditions it.

 Going forwards, we would like to see the registry more consistent.
 Most of the upcoming axes are likely to be Relative ones with a percent range since users are more accustomed to thinking about things in terms of percentages (particularly for technical stuff) and more comfortable with integers than decimals.
 Hence, **pseudo-boolean axes are expected to be avoided or rather exceptions**.